-In July 2016, the Company entered into a formal services agreement with RSI, effective April 29, 2016, under which RSI agreed to provide certain administrative and research and development services to the Company.
+In July 2016, the Company entered into a formal services agreement with RSI, effective April 29, 2016, under which RSI agreed to provide certain administrative and R&D services to the Company.
 Under this services agreement, the Company pays or reimburses RSI for any expenses it, or third parties acting on its behalf, incurs for the Company.
-For any general and administrative and research and development activities performed by RSI employees, RSI charges back the employee compensation expense plus a pre-determined mark-up.
+For any general and administrative, or G&A, and R&D activities performed by RSI employees, RSI charges the Company the employee compensation expense plus a pre-determined mark-up.
 RSI also provided such services prior to the formalization of this services agreement, and such costs have been recognized by the Company in the period in which the services were rendered.
 Employee compensation expense, inclusive of base salary and fringe benefits, is determined based upon the relative percentage of time utilized on Company matters.
 All other costs are billed back at cost.
-The accompanying interim unaudited condensed consolidated financial statements include third-party expenses that have been paid by RSI and RSL.
+The accompanying interim unaudited condensed consolidated financial statements include third-party expenses that have been paid by RSI and RSI.

 In February 2017, the Company and MSI amended and restated this services agreement, effective as of November 11, 2016, to include MSG as a services recipient.
 In addition, in February 2017, MSG entered into a separate services agreement with RSG, effective as of November 11, 2016, for the provisioning of services by RSG to MSG in relation to services related to clinical development, administrative and financial activities.
-We refer to the amended and restated services agreement with RSI and the services agreement with RSG, collectively, as the Services Agreements.
+The Company refers to the amended and restated services agreement with RSI and the services agreement with RSG, collectively, as the Services Agreements.

-Under the Services Agreements, for the three months ended June 30, 2017 and 2016, the Company incurred expenses of \$1.1 million and \$1.0 million, respectively, inclusive of the mark-up.
+Under the Services Agreements, for the three months ended September 30, 2017 and 2016, the Company incurred expenses of \$1.0 million and \$3.1 million, respectively, inclusive of the pre-determined mark-up.
+For the six months ended September 30, 2017 and 2016, the Company incurred expenses of \$2.1 million and \$4.1 million, respectively, inclusive of the pre-determined mark-up.